In a perfect world all the large pots you play at a poker table come when you have position.

 If all you have is an overpair, you don't have a hand that warrants playing a big pot.
 Use pot control to keep the pot small-to-medium in size.

+A limp-reraise is a commonly used option in this case.
 The player in early position limps with his kings and waits for another player to raise.
 When the action comes back around, he then makes a large reraise.

+The problem with this technique is it's only effective against very loose or reckless opponents.
 A limp-reraise is a display of colossal strength.
 Any decent player automatically assumes your most likely hands are AA, KK, QQ and maybe A-K or JJ.